srcc-msu/job_statistics/README.md

 with password "password" and with access to databases: testing, development, production.
 Or use your custom settings and edit `config.py`

-One time setup to create all databases:
+One time setup to create all tables:

 for development:
 `python init.py -c dev --drop`